We're giving away 300 Steam keys for fantasy RPG Hardland

 If this sounds like the type of unusual RPG you might be looking for, we've got 300 Steam keys for Hardland, and we're giving them away in a raffle!

 To enter the raffle, just enter your email in the widget below.
+(Note: You'll have to type it twice, once to enter it and a second time to confirm it.)
 We won't see the email address you enter and Godankey won't save it—it's only used to send the key to the winners.
 (Here's a direct link if you don't see the embed below.)
 The raffle will be active until Tuesday, September 24 (tomorrow), at 7 am PDT, at which point it will close and we'll send out keys to the winners.
 Good luck!